OilerNetwork/pitchlake_starknet/documentation.md

 		// but it will need to be implemented, and look something like:
 		// `ending_amount -= lp_collections_in_round(LP, i)`,
 		// where `lp_collections_in_round()` retrieves how much premium and unlocked
-		// liquidity LP collected during this round if any (collected funds are not rolled over to the next round) }
+		// liquidity LP collected during this round if any (collected funds were not rolled over to the next round)

   // @dev At this point, ending_amount is the value of LP's position at the end of the current round.
   // @dev This is the amount rolled over into the next round.